 Requests for medical exemptions must contain:

 Students who hold genuine religious beliefs that are contrary to COVID-19 vaccination must submit an exemption request form to Student Health Service.
-Exemption request forms can be accessed on the Student Health Services channel located on the student tab in myRedDragon.
+Exemption request forms can be accessed on the Student Health Service channel located on the student tab in myRedDragon.
 Instructions for submitting exemption requests are included on the downloadable forms.
 The student must explain how receiving the COVID-19 vaccination conflicts with the student’s deeply held religious belief or practice.
-Student Health Services will review all exemption requests as it does for measles, mumps, and rubella (MMR) immunization exemption requests.
+Student Health Service will review all exemption requests as it does for measles, mumps, and rubella (MMR) immunization exemption requests.

 Students who are granted an exemption from the COVID-19 vaccine requirement are subject to several obligations to enable them to remain in on-campus housing.
 Students are required to:

 SUNY Cortland reserves the right to reassign exempted unvaccinated students from their housing assignment.
 The purpose of reassignment would be to avoid placing a mix of vaccinated and unvaccinated students in the same room or suite.

 Students with an approved exemption from the vaccination requirement were allowed to request to remain in their assigned housing and share a room with their roommates and/or suitemates by gaining written consent from all roommates or suitemates.

 Unvaccinated students must initiate the process by disclosing their vaccination exemption status to their roommates or suitemates.
 After written consent was acquired in writing from all parties, unvaccinated students were required to provide these with an email to the Residence Life and Housing Office within five business days of notification that their exemption was approved.